nitishrudra3510/Web-Login-Automation-Testing-using-Selenium-and-Maven/README.md

 │                       └── seleniumlogin1.java
 ├── pom.xml

 🔧 How to Run
 	1. Clone or download the repository
 	2. Import the project into IntelliJ IDEA / Eclipse
 	3. Ensure Java 17+ and Maven are installed
 	4. Run the seleniumlogin1.java file

+⚠️ Note

+This script only automates up to the email input and “Next” click due to Gmail’s security restrictions, which prevent full login automation.

+🙌 Author

+Nitish Kumar